preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 My Sites Mobile Navigation
 ***************************
-The my sites control will not be shown when the screen is below a certain width.
-When the my sites control is hidden, the mobile navigation will be shown.
-The mobile navigation includes the "Following" list from My sites, but the user cannot stop follow sites from the list.
+The My Sites control will not be shown when the screen is below a certain width.
+When the My Sites control is hidden, the mobile navigation will be shown.
+The mobile navigation includes the "Following" list from My Sites, but the user cannot stop follow sites from the list.

 .. image:: mysites3.png